Caleb-034/MayaTool2025/src/README.md

 Rigs any 3 joint limb.

-*Auto find the joints
+-Auto find the joints

-*Control the controller size
+-Control the controller size

-*control the controller color
+-Control the controller color

-*Modular approach
+-Modular approach